 Yoga is highly connected to mindfulness.
-When a person is occupied with this practice, they are required to pay full attention towards the postures.
-It really encourages mindfulness and helps reduce stress, anxiety & tension, therefore helps improve mental health.
+When a person is occupied with this practice, they are required to pay full attention to the postures.
+It encourages mindfulness and helps reduce stress, anxiety & tension, therefore helping improve mental health.

 7. Boosts Immunity

 Increased stress is a reason behind a weakened immune system.
 Yoga calms the nervous system and lowers stress hormones as well as takes care of our lungs & respiratory tract.
 Therefore, yoga helps with boosting immunity.